-- A. The night float system provides nighttime coverage for the four inpatient ward teams and occurs in two separate blocks: weekday night float occurring from Monday to Thursday night (4 nights in a row) and weekend night float occurring from Friday to Sunday night (3 nights in a row).
+- A. The night float system provides nighttime coverage for the inpatient floor teams and occurs in two separate blocks: weekday night float occurring from Monday to Thursday night (4 nights in a row) and weekend night float occurring from Friday to Sunday night (3 nights in a row).
 Residents are rarely scheduled for more than 4 consecutive nights of night float.
 Weekday night float occurs in 1⁄2 month blocks whereas weekend night float may occur as an isolated weekend or two consecutive weekends.
 Residents are scheduled for 1-2 weekends of night float/month while on outpatient rotation months.
-There are at least two senior residents and one to two interns on night float at a given time to cover the four ward teams. - B. Check-out between the day team and the night float team occurs promptly at 6:30pm for subspecialty teams and 7:00pm for ward teams.
+There are at least 2 senior residents and 3 interns on night float at a given time to cover the inpatient floor teams.
+PICU residents complete a week of night shift, Monday-Friday.
+Interns on the hospital medicine team complete a week of night shift, Monday-Thursday. - B. Check-out between the day team and the night float team occurs promptly at 6:30pm for subspecialty teams and 7:00pm for ward teams.
 Each ward team and subspecialty grouping has a separate and consistent admit and floor call pager.
-Admit pagers are to be carried by the senior resident, and the floor pager is carried by either the senior or junior resident assigned to the team for the night.
+Admit pagers are to be carried by the senior resident, and floor pagers are carried by either the senior or junior resident assigned to the team for the night.
 Patient lists should be accurately updated each day by both the day and night teams.
-Check-out to the day team occurs at 6:30 am for ward team and 7:00am for subspecialty teams, after which the night float residents are free of all other clinical duties unless needed during high patient volume times to assist in writing notes (residents are free of all clinical duties both the day before their first night float shift and the day after their last shift). - C. Educational requirements: While on a two-week night float block, each group is required to complete 4-5 assigned night float curriculum modules.
-These modules will be discussed at a 1-hour evening session with one of the hospitalists.
-In addition, feedback on night float performance and handoff evaluation will occur during/after these sessions.
+Check-out to the day team occurs at 6:30 am for ward teams and 7:00am for subspecialty teams, after which the night float residents are free of all other clinical duties unless needed during high patient volume times to assist in writing notes (residents are free of all clinical duties both the day before their first night float shift and the day after their last shift). - C. Educational requirements: While on a two-week night float block, each group is required to complete 4-5 assigned night float curriculum modules.
+These modules are monitored by the night float curriculum director and discussed at an evening session with one of the hospitalists.
+In addition, feedback on night float performance during these sessions.